Jan 29, 2020 12:01PM

 The Executive Director, Fatima Castillo, has been with the organization since early 2011 and has grown the organization tremendously.
 Although the Hope House is the most well-known service within Gifts of Hope, the organization also offers support to cancer patients as well as survivors by assisting with dental and medical expenses, prescription assistance, equipment, and a meal program at Allison Cancer Center, transportation, and a wide variety of support groups.

 The meal program is one of the most utilized programs and is run by volunteers, many of whom are cancer survivors that benefited from the program themselves.
 In 2018, over 5,216 meals were served to patients at Allison Cancer Center.
-The projected number of 2019 patients served is expected to exceed the 2018 figure.
 Lunch is prepared and served Monday – Friday in the infusion room at Allison Cancer Center to patients receiving treatments.

 Every October, Gifts of Hope hosts ‘Pink the Park’ at Grafa park.
 This past fall marked the 10th Annual Pink the Park event.

 A large majority of Gifts of Hope’s clients live in surrounding areas outside of the Permian Basin that must travel to Midland to seek treatment.
 Since transportation can become very expensive, Gifts of Hope offers help with gas cards as well as a transportation service that can provide rides to and from their treatments.